VincentH-Net/CSharpForMarkup/README.md

 To learn how to use C# Markup 2, read the [features description](#features) below.

-(note that the [example app](src/CSharpMarkup.WinUI.Examples/) in this repo is somewhat outdated - this will updated shortly)
+Fore a more complete example, see the [example app](src/CSharpMarkup.WinUI.Examples/) in this repo.

 # Features
 C# Markup 2 contains a full declarative, fluent API for existing UI frameworks.
 It surfaces virtually every layout, view and property, including attached properties, and includes **full inline documentation** that links each markup helper / parameter to the inline documentation for the underlying UI object / property.